MethasMP/TicketGuard/README.md

 dotnet run
 ```

-If environment variables are not set, the app falls back to values in [`BookingGuardian/appsettings.json`](/Users/maemp/Desktop/booking-guardian/BookingGuardian/appsettings.json).
+If runtime environment variables are not set, the app falls back to values in [`BookingGuardian/appsettings.json`](/Users/maemp/Desktop/booking-guardian/BookingGuardian/appsettings.json).

 ### Seeded login